-Backyard birding involves meeting birds’ basic survival needs for food, water, and shelter, and for many birders, getting started with birdhouses is the most intimidating step of creating a bird sanctuary.
-In five easy steps, however, you can offer safe, comfortable, desirable residences for many different birds that would be happy to call your yard home for their feathered families.
+Backyard birding involves meeting birds’ basic survival needs for food, water, and shelter.
+For many birders, however, getting started with birdhouses is the most intimidating step of creating a bird sanctuary.
+In five easy steps you can offer safe, comfortable, desirable residences for many different birds that would be happy to call your yard home for their feathered families.

 5 Steps for Adding Birdhouses to Your Yard